sky-write/sky-write.github.io/docs/_posts/2022-03-18-watson-tts-implemented.markdown

 We currently use the Lisa V3 voice to say the messages out loud, but we are considering on implementing different voices and languages, but this is an optional feature for if we have time to implement it.

+If you are interested on using Watson Text-To-Speech yourself, read more here: <https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-gettingStarted>

 Listen to the audio files here:
 <table>
     <tr>